soundio/soundstage/README.md

 ### soundio.objects

 A collecton of <a href="http://github.com/soundio/audio-object">audio objects</a>.
-An audio object controls a graph of audio nodes.
+An audio object controls one or more audio nodes.
 In soundio, audio objects have an <code>id</code> and a <code>type</code>. <code>name</code> is optional.
 Other properties depend on the type.

 	var flanger = soundio.objects.find(1);

-	// {
+	{
-	//     id: 7,
+	    id: 7,
-	//     type: "flange",
+	    type: "flange",
-	//     frequency: 256
+	    frequency: 256
-	// }
+	}

 Changes to <code>flanger.frequency</code> are reflected immediately in the Web Audio graph.